Bob Perryman: Professional football

-Perryman was selected by the New England Patriots in the third round (79th overall pick) of the 1987 NFL Draft.
+Perryman was selected by the New England Patriots in the third round (79th overall pick) of the 1987 NFL draft.
 He played four years for the Patriots from 1987 to 1990, appearing in 49 games, including 38 games as a starter.
 He gained 1,294 rushing yards and scored nine touchdowns on 369 carries (3.5 yards per carry) for the Patriots.
 He also caught 64 passes for 430 yards while playing for the Patriots.
 Perryman, along with Patriots teammates Zeke Mowatt and Michael Timpson, were fined by the NFL for alleged sexual harassment stemming from a locker room interview involving Boston Herald reporter Lisa Olson in September 1990.

 After being released by the Patriots, Perryman signed with the Dallas Cowboys during the 1990 season but did not appear in any games.
 Perryman concluded his NFL career with the Denver Broncos during the 1991 and 1992 NFL seasons.
 He appeared in 19 games for the Broncos (eight as a starter) and gained 44 yards on 24 carries.

+NFL career statistics

 Later years

 After retiring from football, Perryman lived in North Andover, Massachusetts, with his wife and three children, Krista, Robert and Jason.
 He became an assistant coach for the Boston Militia in the Independent Women's Football League.

 Perryman died on February 23, 2023, at the age of 58.